 We believe that community based outreach, free or low-cost food education resources, and the creation of safe and welcoming spaces are necessary to change the way that people eat, cook, and buy their food.
 Expanding to the Brainfood Innovation Center is allowing us to reach even more youth and DC residents, while remaining firmly committed to our core values of community engagement and positive youth development.

 How You Can Support Brainfood Programs

-- Our Wish List: You can help Brainfood expand today by purchasing an item off of our Amazon wish list (garden supplies)or our Target wish list (kitchen supplies).
+- Our Wish List: You can help Brainfood expand today by purchasing an item off of our garden supplies wishlist or our kitchen supplies wishlist.
 We keep these lists updated with the items our sites need the most right now, and if you purchase an item through the wish list, it will be shipped right to our door!

 - Sign up to be a volunteer!
 Help out at one of our fundraisers or youth events, join us for a Garden Work Day, or join us as a Weekly Classroom Assistant.
 We're always happy to welcome more enthusiastic volunteers to the Brainfood team.